 2025 Grain Legume Crop-etition

 In 2023, GGA surveyed 105 WA growers on grain legume use and adoption.
-While legumes provide benefits like nitrogen fixation and soil health, challenges—including fluctuating prices, market access, and yield variability—limit uptake.
-Over half of respondents find legumes unprofitable, but many seek greater investment in market access, genetics, and nitrogen research to enhance profitability.
 This survey highlights the need for continued research and collaboration to integrate legumes into sustainable WA farming systems.

 Resources